WW2 & Communism Historical Free Tour

 Description

-Join us for a two-and-a-half-hour free tour highlighting the defining chapters influencing Bratislava's identity.
-Listen to narratives related to the Second World War, the National Uprising, the Iron Curtain border, and the injustices of communism.
+Join us for a two-and-a-half-hour free tour that examines the defining chapters influencing Bratislava's identity.
+Hear narratives related to the Second World War, the National Uprising, the Iron Curtain border, injustices of communism, and the rich history of Bratislava.

-Meet at Franciscan Square, the heart of the Slovak capital.
-We will walk to the Square of the Slovak National Uprising (SNP), a pivotal area in the struggle for independence.
+Meeting point is at Franciscan Square, known as the heart of the Slovak capital.
+The tour proceeds to the Square of the Slovak National Uprising (SNP), which witnessed pivotal historical moments related to the struggle for independence.

-Next, we will visit the front of the last synagogue in Bratislava, discussing the Holocaust trials and persecutions during that time.
+Next, we stop at the last synagogue in Bratislava to discuss the Holocaust trials and persecutions.

-Our route includes the "inverted pyramid," the radio building, showcasing architecture from the era of Czechoslovak socialism.
+We then head to the inverted pyramid, a colloquial term for the radio building, notable for its architecture from the era of Czechoslovak socialism.

-We will continue through Liberty Square to pause at the Grassalkovich Palace, the President's official residence, and admire the iconic UFO Tower, part of the world's seventh-longest suspension bridge.
+The tour continues through Liberty Square to the Grassalkovich Palace, the President's official residence.
+Finally, you'll see the UFO Tower, shaped like a UFO and supporting the world's seventh-longest suspension bridge.

 Preise